collective/plone.recipe.varnish/README.txt

     'foreground' mode.
 The latter is useful when varnish is run by service supervision tools like daemontools or runit.
 Defaults to 'daemon'.

+cache-type

+    Specify the type of cache storage to use with Varnish.
+Possible values:
+    **file** (storage for each object is allocated from an arena backed by a file), **malloc** (storage for each object is allocated with malloc; in memory), or **persistent** (experimental as at Varnish 2.1.4).
+Defaults to 'file'.

+cache-location

+    Customise the location for the Varnish file storage.
+Option only applicable when used with **file** or **persistent** cache-type options.
+Defaults to using a file named ``storage`` inside the relevant parts directory (eg ``parts/varnish/storage``).
+Changing the default location can be useful in putting the storage somewhere with quicker read speeds (RAM disk etc).

 cache-size
     The size of the cache (limited to 2G on 32bit systems).
 Defaults to 256M.